Amir-rajabpoor/Mywebsite/README.md

 #### Technical Skills:  MATLAB, Python, FEM, Phononic Crystal

 ## Education
-- Ph.D., Mechanical Engineer | The University of Vermont (_Jan 2022 to Current_)
+- Ph.D., Mechanical Engineer | The University of Vermont (_Jan 2022 to Present_)
 - M.S., Mechanical Engineer	| The University of Tehran (_December 2019_)
 - B.S., Mechanical Engineer | The University of Razi (_May 2017_)

 ## Work Experience
-**Data Scientist @ Toyota Financial Services (_June 2022 - Present_)**
-- Uncovered and corrected missing step in production data pipeline which impacted over 70% of active accounts
-- Redeveloped loan originations model which resulted in 50% improvement in model performance and saving 1 million dollars in potential losses
+**University of Vermont- Research Assistant **   (_Jan 2022 to Present_)

+• Conducted vibrational analysis using a laser vibrometer on Metamaterials fabricated as part of research projects
+• Designed and tested experimental mechanical Metamaterials, integrating theoretical and simulation models with practical outcomes
+• Teaching assistant in the course Energy Methods in Solid Mechanics

 **Data Science Consultant @ Shawhin Talebi Ventures LLC (_December 2020 - Present_)**
 - Conducted data collection, processing, and analysis for novel study evaluating the impact of over 300 biometrics variables on human performance in hyper-realistic, live-fire training scenarios